-Macron, citing N. Korea, calls on US to keep Iran deal
+Citing North Korea, Macron calls on US to keep Iran deal

 "Why?
 Because we stopped everything with North Korea years and years ago.
 We stopped any monitoring, any discussions with them, and what's the result?
 They will probably get a nuclear weapon.
 I don't want to replicate that situation with Iran."

-Macron spoke to CNN during and after US President Donald Trump's debut address, when Trump again called the North Korean leader Kim Jong Un "rocket man" and threatened to "totally destroy" North Korea.
+Macron spoke to CNN during and after what was also President Donald Trump's debut address at the United Nations on Tuesday.
+The US leader again called dictator Kim Jong Un "rocket man" and threatened to "totally destroy" North Korea.

 Macron warned against harsh rhetoric.
 "My point is not to increase pressure by issuing words against words," he said.
 "We have to decrease tension and protect people in the region."